andreasmalta/choco_packages/geupd/Readme_en.txt

         you set the custom size, the printing results are not guaranteed.

  12. OS Restrictions
   12-1.
-Wartermark in PCL driver for x64 Edition
+Watermark in PCL driver for x64 Edition
         When printing the document with odd number of pages with specifying [Duplex] and [Watermark], a blank page would be added after the last page and the watermark would be printed on the blank page.